cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 layout: post
 title: The True Value of Attending Academic Conferences
 subtitle: It's not only about the technical content
-tags: academia
+tags: science
+description: |
-description: I recently attended the 29th edition of ESEC/FSE 2022 in Singapore.
+  I recently attended the 29th edition of ESEC/FSE 2022 in Singapore.
 This was my first time participating in a big academic conference (in real-life).
 In this blog post, I share my experiences, with a focus on what I think is the actual value of attending these kinds of events.
 keywords:
   - academic conferences,
   - ESEC/FSE experience,